ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

-where :math:`A_{r}` (m :sup:`2` ) is the wetted area defined as the part of the channel cross-section area below the water surface,  :math:`P_{r}` (m) is the wetted perimeter (m), the perimeter confines in the wetted area.
+where :math:`A_{r}` (m :sup:`2` ) is the wetted area defined as the part of the channel cross-section area below the water surface,  :math:`P_{r}` (m) is the wetted perimeter, the perimeter confined in the wetted area.

 For hillslopes, sub-network and main channels, a common continuity equation can be written as